Invariance of success probability in Grover's quantum search under local noise with memory: Grover Search: The noiseless case and our noise model

-In the noise model given in the previous paragraph, a total unitary evolution by $\bigchi_m$ (Eq.\ \eqref{eq:7}) of locally evolving $m$ noisy qubits is a \textit{probabilistic} process, happening after each noiseless Grover evolution $G$.\ This noisy evolution is `probabilistic' in the sense that after a given Grover evolution $G$, the state of the register is a convex mixture of two possible states: one corresponding to no noise after evolution by $G$ and another corresponding to a noisy evolution by $\bigchi_m$ after $G$.

-Now, it can happen that the probability of noise at a given time depends on the history of the register's noisy evolution \cite{Kre,Man_rev}.\ In this paper, we will consider the simplest such situation where this noise is \textit{Markovian-correlated} in time (see Appendix \ref{app:Markovian}), i.e., noise at each given instant is affected only by the noisy evolution at the immediately previous time step.\ This potentially important variety of noise with memory has not yet been studied before in case of the Grover algorithm.\ It is also to be noted here that the results shown in the paper are not exclusive to only this kind of noise, and validity in this case will serve as an indication to the generality of the results.
+In our noise model, a total unitary evolution by $\bigchi_m$ of locally evolving $m$ noisy qubits is a \textit{probabilistic} process, happening after each noiseless Grover evolution $G$.
+This noisy evolution is `probabilistic' in the sense that after a given Grover evolution $G$, the state of the register is a convex mixture of two possible states: one corresponding to no noise after evolution by $G$ and another corresponding to a noisy evolution by $\bigchi_m$ after $G$.
+Now, as we discussed in the previous section, it can happen that the probability of noise at a given time depends on the history of the register's noisy evolution \cite{Kre,Man_rev}.
+In this paper we consider the simplest of such situations -- where this noise is Markovian-correlated in time (see Appendix \ref{app:Markovian}).
+In this case, the evolution at each given instant is affected only by the immediately previous time step.
+This potentially important variety of noise with memory has not yet been studied before in case of the Grover algorithm.
+It is to be noted here that the results shown in the paper are not exclusive to only this kind of noise, and validity in this case will serve as an indication to the generality of the results.